mainala/Log-Analysis-Project/README.md

 * Clone [this](https://github.com/udacity/fullstack-nanodegree-vm) repository:

-* from your shell, go to the ditectory that contains the .vagrant file and run there commands to set up the linux VM:
+* From your shell, go to the directory that contains the .vagrant file and run these commands to set up the linux VM:
 ```vagrant up```
 and then
 ```vagrant ssh```